ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 Policies which grant, allow or deny, permissions based on their associations.

-IAM Roles have two types of roles can be attached.
+IAM Roles have two types of policies can be attached.

 - Trust Policy: Specifies which identities are allowed to assume the role.
 - Permissions Policy: Specifies what the role is allowed to do.